dyhes/zulip/templates/zerver/help/saml-authentication.md

 1. Search for the **SAML Custom Connector (Advanced)** app and select it.

 1. Set a name and logo and click **Save**.
-This doesn't affect anything in Zulip, but will be shown on your OneLogin **Applications** page.
+This doesn't affect anything in Aloha, but will be shown on your OneLogin **Applications** page.

 1. In the **Configuration** section, specify the following fields.
 Leave the